gesturesAidl/video_processor/README.md

 Unfortunately, we couldn't do the trials with the two-stream model since while running Ray Tune we discovered that a maximum 512MB filesize applied for total loaded pickle files during trial initialization, making it impossible to test it.

-### DROPOUT

-Due to the size of our dataset, the model overfitted rapidly if no dropout was applied.
-We found out that dropout values ranging from 0.5 to 0.8 enabled the model to learn further.
-Precisely, the final model obtained used dropout layers of 0.5 in both network streams.

 ### DATA AUGMENTATION

 We tried to further increase the accuracy by performing some data augmentation on training data.